 - What types of gifts need board approval or review by outside legal counsel

 - Who is responsible for administration of the gift, including any professional or other fees associated with the donation

 3. Be Transparent with Donors

 Donors are inspired and more confident when they have access to information.
-Use the website to share information regarding the charity’s finances and operations, which could include:
+Use the website to share information within a few clicks regarding the charity’s finances and operations, which could include:

 - Vision and mission statement